 Fleet management software: a case study

-To fully get to grips with the ins and outs of fleet management software, Startups.co.uk had a quick Q&A with Ed Ring, academy manager for sustainable waste management specialist First Mile.
-Verizon is their software of choice.
+To fully understand how fleet management software is used and perceived, Startups.co.uk had a quick Q&A with Ed Ring, academy manager for sustainable waste management specialist First Mile.
+Verizon is the software they have chosen.

 We found out what fleet management can really do to make 40-tonne, heavy duty vehicles more efficient, safer and more compliant.

 How impressed are you with the ROI from your fleet management system?

 “We’ve had a great return on investment from implementing Verizon Connect’s REVEAL platform, both financially and operationally.
 The platform gives us total visibility over the location of our vehicles on the road, as well as insights into how they are being driven, which we can then use to coach drivers to be safer or more economical on the road.

 “For example, we’ve seen idling (running a vehicle’s engine while it is stationary) drop by 70%, helping reduce both fuel usage and environmental impact.

 “The implementation came in at under £200 per vehicle (including installation) and has helped reduce operational costs, such as fuel, and working hours considerably.
 Thanks to the greater data visibility afforded by the platform, it’s easier to view, measure and control costs, demonstrating value right from the outset.”

 What are the top three benefits fleet management has brought to your business?